gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - How would a user verify that they got the signature/annotation correct in a unit test?

 > Later story.

-- Do we support generic types? including wildcard, covariant and contravariant types?

-> We support parameterized types where all variables are concrete.
-> The method rule can't be generic so the only other possible cases are bounded types and the wildcard.

-- How much thread safety do we build in right now? e.g. could two plugins be registered concurrently?

-> Out of scope for this story.
-Model rules are strictly within the project boundary and assuming serial execution at this time.

 ## Story: Plugin author unit tests plugin that declares model elements